Why do pastel colors attract people in spring?

 Fashionable pastels: from Marie Antoinette to Miami Vice

-Next to the pastel trend in the arts of the ancien régime, it became the color of the 18th century fashionistas.
+Next to the pastel trend in the arts of the ancien régime, it became the color of the 18th-century fashionistas.
 Queen of Versailles, Marie Antoinette, walked around in France with the same love for pastels.
 No fashion era provides the soft tones more memorably as France in the early 18th century.
 The light, optimistic and happy style came to be known as Rococo.
-Culture was about to shift to a period from reason over authority, the Enlightenment.
+The culture was about to shift to a period of reason over authority, the Enlightenment.
 Opulence prevailed, but this was all covered in pale, petit fours colors.
 A frivolous fashion movement that ended mostly due to the French Revolution.

-Fast forward to the 80’s, which also saw a huge pastel revival.
+Fast forward to the ’80s, which also saw a huge pastel revival.
 This time in men’s fashion.
-How this happened?
+How did this happen?
 It’s because of the decade’s most popular police series: Miami Vice.
 The lead character James “Sonny” Crockett exclusively wore pastel t-shirts and suits.
 During that time Miami was notorious because of its high grade of poverty and crime, but Miami Vice put down Miami’s pastel paradise on the world map in a positive way.

 A couple of years before the hit show Miami Vice was broadcasted, industrial designer Leonard Horowitz visited Miami’s South Beach in the mid-Seventies.
-Together with Barbara Capitman he discovered a forgotten treasure of decaying American Art Deco architecture built in the 30’s and 40’s.
+Together with Barbara Capitman, he discovered a forgotten treasure of decaying American Art Deco architecture built in the ’30s and ’40s.
 Together they founded the Miami Design Preservation League and revived the Art Deco district (better known as tropical deco) into a pastel of rainbow colors from the heyday and created a palette of 40 pastels to do the job.
 Pastel paradise was created.
-According to an article of Laura Stewart Dishman from the Orlando Sentinel, Horowitz said about his palette:
+According to an article by Laura Stewart Dishman from the Orlando Sentinel, Horowitz said about his palette:

 I formulated my palette on the basis of sunset, sunrise, the summer and winter oceans and the sand on the beach, which used to be much more golden.
 They all are natural sources, and they are the same ones that the original designers used.
 Within them are an infinite variety of pastels.